RedisLabs/redislabs-docs/content/kubernetes/re-clusters/multi-namespace.md

   -p '{"data": {"REDB_NAMESPACES_LABEL": "<namespace-label>"}}'
   ```

 4. For each managed namespace, apply the same label.
-Replace `<managed-namespace>` with the namespace the REC will be managing.
+Replace `<managed-namespace>` with the namespace the REC will manage.

   ```sh